 Step 4: Dry and Polish Silver

 After sitting in the solution, you should be able to remove the tarnish easily.
-“If the pieces are still tarnished, you can polish them with a Scotch-Brite scouring pad or polishing cloth,” Mehmetoglu notes.
+“If the pieces are still tarnished, you can polish them with a Scotch-Brite scouring pad or polishing cloth,” Mehmetoglu advises.

 For a quick, at-home solution to polishing silver, there are a few items you can use that you most likely already own.
 You can use plain, solid-colored toothpaste and a microfiber cloth to polish your silver.
 You can also use corn starch to polish silver by mixing it with water to create a paste.
 Use a cloth to add the paste to tarnished spots, let it dry, then clean off with a cloth.